-Parkinson's disease is much less common than essential tremor, and it presents itself in markedly different ways, however there are similarities.
-While treatments overlap in some areas, getting the best care requires the right diagnosis.
+Parkinson's disease is much less common than Essential Tremor, and it presents itself in markedly different ways; however, there are similarities.
+While treatments overlap in some areas, receiving the best care requires an accurate diagnosis.
 The two conditions have key differences to look for:

 Below are some of the differences & resemblances between the two diseases: